objcio/articles/2014-07-08-sandbox-scripting.md

 Introduction
 ------------

+Scripting between apps has long been a part of the Mac ecosystem.
+As Brent is showing in his article, you make your app scriptable so that people can do things you never dreamed of implementing.
+This tutorial will show how your own app can communicate with another app using AppleScript.

 History: Apple announced sandboxing for Mac apps on 10.7 in 2011.
 Initially for App Store submissions as o November 1st, 2011, but that deadline was pushed back several times until it eventually went into effect on June 1st, 2012.

 Unlike iOS developers who have always run in this environment, it was quite a shock for many long-time developers.